 - a cure for grandma’s cancer?

 - finding a new way to build houses?

 If we talked about botany in ways that were meaningful and relevant, kids–and we–might get excited!

 Plants are integral to every aspect of our lives.
 Without them, everything dies.
 In this way, they are more our allies and friends than our pets.
 If we learned their names and talked about them as friends, our children would see them as friends, too.
 In fact, if you think about it, God supplies all of our earthly needs through our green friends.
 And I do mean all of them–food, shelter, water, air, clothing, and medicine.
 The only thing plants don’t supply is our spiritual needs.
 Now, we don’t need to get ridiculous about plant pets or overly personifying them, but they are our friends and they are amazing.

 Third, define botany as an adventure into another world

 Maybe there really are little green men….but they live in your backyard, not in outer space!
 What kid wouldn’t want to meet green beings that are breatharians and communicate without sounds?
 How about beings that grow and move so slowly that a year is like a day?
 Or, beings that can only have children on one day of the year?
 If we reframe botany as an adventure into another world that is so close they can touch it, maybe they will beg for it.

 And they will be rewarded with an experience they won’t forget.
 Get them out on a botany adventure, even if it’s just your backyard.
-In the spirit of thinking of plants as friends, you can learn with Helia and Zea as they share about themselves in this study of flowering plants.
-Check it out!
+In the spirit of thinking of plants as friends, you can learn with Helia and Zea as they share about themselves in the free lesson above.
+Make sure you grab it!